Born to Spittlecure

 The fact that Joss and her sisters all had blue eyes, fair skin, and hair ranging from blonde to light brown didn’t count for squat as an imagination-obstacle.

 Nor were there any inconvenient known facts to hamper fantasy.
-Raymond Murrisch had been orphaned early and raised in Peoria by a great-aunt not unlike Betsey Trotwood.
+Raymond Murrisch had been orphaned early and raised in Decatur by a great-aunt not unlike Betsey Trotwood.
 All he knew for certain was that his forebears had German connections, though who and how and when were long forgotten.

 Joss, delving into the encyclopedia, invented a great-grandmother and gave her a backstory of suitable adventures.
 These soon filled three speckle-covered composition books, each paragraph being shared with Vicki as it was penned: